What Is Capsicum Spray? Complete 2025 Guide

 - Responsible handling and legal awareness are essential when carrying capsicum spray.

-- Intense burning of the eyes and skin
+Burning of the eyes and skin

-- Involuntary eye closure and tearing
+Involuntary eye closure

-- A temporary loss of coordination
+Temporary loss of coordination

-What Color Is Pepper Spray
+What Color Is Pepper Spray:

 One of the most troublesome scenarios is when someone has accidentally sprayed a pepper spray in house.
 Because capsicum spray is designed to disperse irritants effectively in the air, confined spaces can amplify its effects dramatically.